 The astrology of “Gone With the Wind” can be found in this article: “Gone With the Wind” The Zodiacal Parade“.
 Please note that as of July 2020, this article was temporarily withdrawn from this site because its updated version (including commentary on Olivia de Havilland) now appears in ISAR’s Journal.
 It will be re-posted later in the year.

 I’ve always loved the versatility of astrology.
 I also like to push my luck.
-So one day, I thought I’d break every rule of synastry (according to the feedback I got from the Faculty of Astrological Studies) by using the composite chart of author Margaret Mitchell and actress Vivien Leigh to explain the character of Scarlett O’Hara.
-I had a lot of fun exploring “Gone With the Wind” even though I’m not a particular fan of the film or book (although I did go all the way to Atlanta to do some research on the subject).
+So one day, I thought I’d break every rule of synastry (according to the feedback I got from the FAS).
+Using the composite chart of author Margaret Mitchell and actress Vivien Leigh, I tried to explain the character of Scarlett O’Hara.
+I had a lot of fun exploring “Gone With the Wind”.
+I’m not a particular fan of the film or book.
+But I did go all the way to Atlanta to do some research on the subject).

-This is quite an old article but I like because it catches me learning and having fun with astrology (as opposed to crunching numbers and swearing at Excel).
+This is quite an old article.
+I like because it catches me learning.
+And having fun with astrology (as opposed to crunching numbers and swearing at Excel).

-I also love to read and I’m delighted that two of the best selling authors of the 20th century have used astrology.
+I also love to read.
+I’m delighted that two of the best selling authors of the 20th century have used astrology.
 J. K. Rowling and Margaret Mitchell the secret to your success is out.
 I also have articles on Truman Capote and Mary Shelley if you’d like to read more about astrology and literature.

 By early December 1938, the Hollywood producer of Gone With the Wind, David O. Selznick, had a very big problem.
 Having already shelled out $50,000 for the movie rights for Margaret Mitchell’s novel, interviewing 1400 women, listening to some 400 readings of the blockbuster script plus screen-testing 90 actresses at a cost of over $100,000, Selznick still had not found the right actress to play Scarlett O’Hara, Mitchell’s unforgettable heroine.